vipulpathak113/FrontendInterviewQuestions/README.md

         - Server verifies the credentials are correct and returns a signed token.
         - This token is stored client-side, most commonly in local storage - but can be stored in session storage or a cookie as well.
         - Subsequent requests to the server include this token as an additional Authorization header or through one of the other methods mentioned above.
-        - The server decodes the JWT and if the token is valid processes the request.
+        - The server decodes the JWT and if the token is valid, processes the request.
         - Once a user logs out, the token is destroyed client-side, no interaction with the server is necessary.

     **Advantages of Token-Based Authentication:** Stateless, Scalable, and Decoupled, Cross Domain, Performance, Mobile ready.